 Assessment of the student's progress is via term papers written under the direct supervision of one or more panel members, written examinations and coursework in three modules and, for upgrade decisions, a presentation to the Department.
 One term paper (generally the second) will form the basis of the student's Research Plan.

-As of October 2013, it is anticipated that the programme will include three taught modules.
-Students will undertake at least two of these, and a third module may be chosen from those offered on the MRes programme at Cass Business School.
+The programme includes three taught modules.
+Students will undertake at least two of these, and a third module may be chosen from those offered on the PhD programme at Cass Business School.

-For further details about research degree training provision please see http://www.city.ac.uk/citygraduateschool/researcher-skills-development.
+For further details about research degree training provision please see our graduate school section.

-At present we have 19 full- and part-time research students in the Department.
-In addition to this we have a vibrant research culture and a growing group of visiting scholars who are committed to help build an excellent reputation.
-They are housed in shared rooms on the third floor of the Social Sciences Building, and have access to state-of-the-art research facilities.
+We have a vibrant research culture and a growing group of visiting scholars who are committed to help build an excellent reputation.
+Staff and students have access to state-of-the-art research facilities.

 Our students constitute an important part of innovative empirical and theoretical research culture.
 We provide students with a range of academic and training support as well as regular research seminars and symposia in order to facilitate their research and develop their careers and our research environment.